Emmanuel-Rono/Auto_TestCase_Generator/README.md

 4. **Run the Application**: Follow the instructions in the repository's README to execute the test case generation process.

-For detailed guidance, please refer to the documentation provided in the repository.
+For detailed guidance, please Contact me